gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 *dys*=1 (dyslexic) students (code below makes these levels more explicit in the data set).
 Note that the IQ is standardized to have mean 0 and standard deviation of 1 which means that a 1 unit change in IQ score is a 1 SD change and that the *y*-intercept (for
 $x=0$) is right in the center of the plot and actually interesting^[Standardizing quantitative predictor variables is popular in social sciences, often where the response variable is also standardized.
-In those situations, they generate what are called "standardized slopes" (https://en.wikipedia.org/wiki/Standardized_coefficient) that estimate the change in SDs in the response for a 1 SD change in the explanatory variable.].
+In those situations, they generate what are called "standardized betas" (https://en.wikipedia.org/wiki/Standardized_coefficient) that estimate the change in SDs in the response for a 1 SD increase in the explanatory variable.].

 (ref:fig8-25) Scatterplot for reading score versus nonverbal IQ by dyslexia group.